Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Preparing applications manifest

 During the model upload ML Lambda packs the model into Docker image, assigns it with a version and uploads the serving instance.
 But in order to inference on that model you would have to deploy it via endpoint applications.
-There're two ways of doing that, but here we will do this with CLI.
+There are two ways of doing that, but here we will do this with CLI.
 Create an `application.yaml`.

 ```yaml
 # application.yaml